|

 DEDUCT

-a Percentage of Your Medical Insurance. * Payments Not
+a Percentage of Your Medical Insurance. * Payments Not Covered

-covered under a Medical Reimbursement Plan.
+be covered under a Medical Reimbursement Plan.

 -